antmd/graph-tool/doc/quickstart.rst

 Property maps
 -------------

-Property maps are a way of associating additional to the vertices, edges or to the graph itself.
+Property maps are a way of associating additional information to the vertices, edges or to the graph itself.
 There are thus three types of property maps: vertex, edge and graph.
 All of them are instances of the same class, :class:`~graph_tool.PropertyMap`.
 Each property map has an associated *value type*, which must be chosen from the predefined set: